U.S. judge dismisses advertisers' antitrust claims against Google

 The plaintiffs also need to better explain why Google’s refusal to support rival systems that the advertisers rely upon is anticompetitive, because antitrust law does not require monopolists to help competitors survive, Labson Freeman said.

-"The Court has serious concerns that some of Plaintiffs’ allegations rely on a 'duty to deal' theory of antitrust," she wrote.
+“The Court has serious concerns that some of Plaintiffs’ allegations rely on a ‘duty to deal’ theory of antitrust,” her decision stated.

 Plaintiffs have until June 14 to amend their lawsuit, according to the decision.